Plugin System

 Drawing Events

-When using the native drawing system (via addDrawing), the chart emits granular events for interactions with drawing elements:
+When using the native drawing system (via addDrawing), the chart emits granular events for interactions:

 {